ESA-PhiLab/infrastructure/README.md

 # Infrastructure Mapping and Monitoring in Deserts with Sentinel-1
 This project implements a methodology for infrastructure mapping and monitoring in desert regions using Sentinel-1 SAR data.
 The methodology consists of the following steps:

-1) Extract a time series of 5 consecutively acquired Sentinel-1 GRD images over an area of interest.
+1) Extract a time series of 6 consecutively acquired Sentinel-1 GRD images over an area of interest.
 Here the data is obtained through Creodias, and the area of interest is the North Sinai Desert

 (see AOI folder)

 2) Apply the following preprocessing steps automatically through shell scripts and GPT (command line version of SNAP software):
-   1) Calibration to Sigma0
+   1) Calibration to Sigma0 (VV and VH)
    2) Stacking and multitemporal speckle filtering
    3) Terrain Correction (using SRTM DEM) and conversion to decibel
+   4) Coherence generation for consecutively acquired pairs, then averaging all

 (see SentProc folder)